A phase inversion benchmark for multiscale multiphase flows: Introduction

-None of these problems puts into play the interaction between interfaces and turbulence or unsteady flows which is a key point in many realistic cases involving a two-phase dynamics.
+None of these problems puts into play the interaction between fluctuating interfaces and a turbulent flow, which is a key point in many realistic cases involving a two-phase dynamics.
 Indeed, such multiphase interactions occur in many environmental and industrial applications.
-Let us just mention the atomization of a liquid jet in an engine\cite{lasheras00,ling2019two,eggers08}, phase separators in chemical engineering processes, the boiling crisis in nuclear reactors\cite{gilman2017self}, complex bubble flow including the flow past Taylor bubbles in pipes\cite{lu2018direct}, droplet or asteroid impact\cite{josserand2016drop}, wave impact on structures or the ubiquitous phenomenon of wave breaking at the ocean surface\cite{Deike:2016ir}.
+Let us just mention the atomization of a liquid jet in an engine\cite{lasheras00,ling2019two,eggers08}, phase separators in chemical engineering processes, the ladle-based elaboration of steel, the boiling crisis in nuclear reactors\cite{gilman2017self}, complex bubbly flows including the flow past Taylor bubbles in pipes\cite{lu2018direct}, droplet or asteroid impacts\cite{josserand2016drop}, wave impact on structures or the ubiquitous phenomenon of wave breaking \cite{Deike:2016ir,mostert2021high,mostert2020inertial}.
 In most multiphase flows of environmental or engineering relevance, the multiscale character of the flow is a key issue to be handled by computational approaches.
 The interfacial length scales are associated on the one hand to large interface structures such as jets, films or large drops.
 On the other hand, small interfacial scales also exist, corresponding to a small-scale dispersed phase, {\it i.e.} small bubbles or droplets.
 These two widely distinct families of interfacial scales interact in a nonlinear way through ligament break-up or drop/bubble coalescence and the unsteady or turbulent nature of the carrier fluid motion plays a crucial role in these interactions.
 The definition of a reference benchmark for these multiscale sharp interface problems appears to be an important issue. \\